timbryandev/dadabase-jokes-api/README.md

 # Remix Jokes API

-Following along to the <https://remix.run/docs/en/v1/tutorials/jokes> tutorial to get to grips with the Remix.js indie stack and deploying my app with a mysql instance through Docker.
+Following along to the <https://remix.run/docs/en/v1/tutorials/jokes> tutorial to get to grips with the Remix.js indie stack and deploying my app with a mariadb instance through Docker.

 ## Development